zowe/docs-site/docs/user-guide/zwe-init-subcommand-overview.md

 For modification and execution, it is necessary to create custom data sets by using the `zwe init mvs` command.
 For detailed information about this command, see the [`zwe init mvs` command reference](../appendix/zwe_server_command_reference/zwe/init/zwe-init-mvs).

-The `zowe.yaml` section that contains the parameters for the data set names is:
+The following `zowe.yaml` section contains the parameters for the data set names:

 ```yaml
 zowe: